Pap Smear

 • Adenocarcinoma cells: These are cancerous glandular cells.

 If abnormal cells are found in your sample, your physician may arrange for a follow-up procedure called a colposcopy.
-A colposcope is a magnifying instrument that allows for the close visual inspection of the cervix and vagina.

-Learn More About Pap Smears at Baptist Health
+Learn More about Pap Smears at Baptist Health

 For more information about Pap smears, or to schedule an appointment, contact a Baptist Health gynecologist.